 GIFs usually are best when used for quiz questions rather than answers since they’ll be seen in a larger format.
-If you include GIFs in your answers, they’ll be seen in small boxes.
-With multiple GIFs in one window, it could be seen as distracting and overwhelming.
+If you include GIFs in your answers, small boxes will display them.
+You could see multiple GIFs in one window as distracting and overwhelming.
 That’s why it’s best to choose one per quiz question.

 Answer images, however, are a great option if you want to show different visuals paired with each answer option.
 Around 90% of the top 100 most viewed Interact quizzes have answer images, so you could say they work pretty well.
 (That’s an understatement!)

 If you choose to include images or GIFs in your answer options, try to keep them in a similar style.
 It will help your DIY quiz design look more professional and consistent.